 Step 3: Begin the Game

 Once we have set up the board and understand how Chess pieces work, we begin the game.
-The player who has white game pieces moves first and has a bit of advantage because they have the opportunity to attack right away.
+The player who has white game pieces moves first and has a bit of an advantage because they have the opportunity to attack right away.
 The players take turns alternatively and are supposed to move one piece at a time, once the white piece moves.
 However, there is an exception.
 The players can move two pieces at once when they are “Castling.”
 We will discuss this move in Step 6.

 Remember: We cannot pass our turn in Chess unless we find ourselves with no legal move to make, which is a stalemate and therefore draw results.